MohidFarhan/MohidFarhan.github.io/_posts/2025-08-15-inside-the-atom-where-empty-space-teems-with-activity.md

 V(r+s)=V(r)+s\frac{e^2}{4\pi \epsilon_0r^2}+...
 $$

 The second term on the left hand side is the energy due to the perturbation, and is precisely what we are looking for.
-So letting $$r=a_0$$ (the most probable value of r for the ground state Hydrogen atom) gives us:
+So letting $$r=a_0$$ (the most probable value of r for the ground-state Hydrogen atom) gives us:

 $$
 \Delta E=s\frac{e^2}{4\pi \epsilon_0a_0^2}